What Maine Schools Should Know About Accessibility

 We recognize that addressing accessibility issues in your schools may be a large and foreboding task.
 If taken in small steps, with an eye to the future, you and your colleagues will be able to make progress to ensuring all of your students and families can fully participate.

 We are developing a new resource for educational institutions on the Maine CITE website where we will add this article with additional resources.
-You can also use the many training webinars that we have archived on our Training page and Maine CITE will continue to provide live training at the annual ACTEM Conference.
+You can also use the many training webinars that we have archived on our Training page.

 Below are some recent articles that have more information and information: